BIMSBbioinfo/pigx/README.md

                                           to describe all available targets.
   -n, --dry-run                           Only show what work would be performed.
 Do not actually run the
                                           pipeline.
-  --graph GRAPH                           Output a graph in Graphviz dot format showing the relations between
+  --graph GRAPH                           Output a graph in PDF format showing the relations between rules of
-                                          rules of this pipeline.
+                                          this pipeline.
 You must specify a graph file name such as "graph.pdf".
   --force                                 Force the execution of rules, even though the outputs are considered
                                           fresh.